Finnish Jokes and Finnglish Faux Pas

 Then the familiar Nokia ring tone is heard, and the Finn pokes a finger into his palm, puts his hand to his ear, and starts having a conversation.

 "What are you doing?" ask the other guys.
 The Finn replies

 "This is the latest Nokia technology.
 I've got my mobile phone embedded in the palm of my hand, so I don't have to carry it around any more."

-The Swede thinks to himself that he'd better not be outdone by these guys, so he leaves the sauna.
-In a couple of minutes he returns, and there is toilet paper hanging out of his bum...
+The Swede thinks he'd better not be outdone by these guys, so he leaves the sauna.
+In a couple of minutes he returns with toilet paper hanging out of his bum...

-"What the hell is that??" shout the other guys in unison.
+"What the hell is that??" shout the other guys.

 "I'm getting a fax." says the Swede.

 There were a group of people on a Finnish tour-bus.
 The guide asked if anyone could tell a joke, and a young guy said he knew a good Swedish joke.
 From the back of the bus a woman called "No, don't do that.
 I'm Swedish!"
 The guy looked at her and said, "It's okay, I'll explain it to you afterwards."

 In 1971 in Sweden 20% of all traffic accidents involved a moose.